Biochemistry BS

 Laboratory Procedures and Practice

-Program graduates will be able to perform basic laboratory procedures used in inorganic and small molecule analysis, organic synthesis, and the protein and nucleic acids biochemistry laboratory classes, including good standard lab practices and accurate record keeping.
-They will also be able to design effective experiments and critically analyze data.
+Program graduates will be able to perform basic laboratory procedures used in multiple areas of chemistry and biochemistry, including safely applying appropriate lab practices and accurate record keeping.
+Graduates will also be able to design and troubleshoot effective experiments, critically analyze data, and be able to carry out an independent project in a laboratory setting.

 Courses that Contribute: CHEM 113 CHEM 201 CHEM 227 CHEM 354 CHEM 455 CHEM 521 CHEM 584 CHEM 586